HassanSajjad-302/HMake/README.md

 order is correct for linkers that require it.

 `getCppTargetDSC_P` accepts an output directory `Node*`, allowing consumption of a prebuilt library from another build tree.
-Pass `nullptr` at build time (only needed at configure time. why do an extra `Node::getNodeNonNormalized` function call).
+Pass `nullptr` at build time because the output-directory lookup is needed only while configuring.

 ### Example 7 — C++20 modules and header units